Request for Decision on Unpaid Medical Bill(s) (Form HP-1.0)

 If an insurance carrier has not paid your bill in full within 45 days of submission, you may be able to request the Board's assistance by filing Form HP-1.0 through OnBoard.

-Note: Form HP-1.0 may not be submitted if less than 45 days have elapsed from the submission date of your bill or if you have received a timely Notice of Treatment Issue/Disputed Bill (Form C-8.1) from the claim administrator and the legal objection(s) related to your bill have not yet been resolved.
+Note: Form HP-1.0 may not be submitted if less than 45 days have elapsed from the submission date of your bill or if you have received a timely Notice of Objection to a Payment of a Bill for Treatment Provided (C-8.1B) from the claim administrator and the legal objection(s) related to your bill have not yet been resolved.

 Once you have received access to the Medical Portal, sign into OnBoard and select Submit a Request and then Decision on Unpaid Medical Bill(s) (HP-1.0) to get started.
 The eForm will guide you step-by-step through the process of completing your request.

 How the Board resolves the unpaid medical bill will vary depending on the type of care provided and the objection(s), if any, raised by the claim administrator.

 If you are an authorized provider and you have not received a timely Notice to Health Care Provider and Claimant of an Insurer's Refusal to Pay All (or a portion) of a Medical Bill Due to Valuation Objection(s) (Form C-8.4), the Board will create an Administrative Award based on the applicable established New York State Workers' Compensation Fee Schedule.
 The claim administrator will have an opportunity to respond to this award; the Board will consider that response, and based on evidence provided, rescind or uphold the award.